-To show you just how simple it is, we’ve broken down the basics of water chemistry and have outlined the three main types of pool chemistry you’ll want to keep track of: pH, alkalinity, calcium hardness, and chlorine.
+To show you just how simple it is, we’ve broken down the basics of pool water chemistry and have outlined the three main types of pool water chemistry you’ll want to keep track of: pH, alkalinity, calcium hardness, and chlorine.

 Why do I need to chemically balance my pool?

 Every pool needs the right mix of chemicals to keep its enticing crystal clear look.